mpetrovich/dash/DOCS.md

 ```php
 hasDirect($iterable, $key): boolean
 ```
-Checks whether an iterable has a value at a given key.
+Checks whether an iterable has a value or callable at a given key.

 Parameter | Type | Description